hluk/copyq-commands/Application/README.md

 ### [Quick Save](QickSave.ini)

 Saves an item as file to a preset path using available tags as it's file name, without overwriting.
 There is no user input dialog.
+This works great along the script [show window title](../Automatic/show-window-title.ini) which saves source window title to tags while adding to clipboard.
 After installation, you *must edit default folder (xyz) path*: `currentPath('C:/abc/xyz')`

 Other options: